What Is the Best Property Management Software for Landlords?

 Start by listing what you actually need.
 Do you mainly want to track rent payments?
 Or do you also want to store documents, manage repairs, and automate communication?
 Once you know your priorities, test two or three tools.
 Most offer free plans or trial periods.

-Check whether the software supports the languages and currencies you use, and make sure your data stays in the EU — especially if you handle tenant information.
-That’s an important legal aspect many small landlords overlook.
+Check whether the software supports the languages and currencies you use, and verify that your data storage complies with local privacy regulations.
+This is especially important if you handle tenant information in regions with strict data protection laws.

 Final thoughts